DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/a-look-at-traffic-encryption-options.markdown

 * Redundancy; A targeted attack on physical infrastructure could place your business operations at risk

-Thankfully, most providers and many ISO standards have well defined physical access controls, which limit the possibilities of the above; however that isn't very effective against a nation state, or a cyber-based attack on a provider.
+Thankfully, most providers and many ISO standards have well defined physical access controls, which limit the possibilities of the above; however that isn't very effective against a nation-state, or a cyber-based attack on a provider.

-Many businesses have a wealth of information useful to a nation state, from habits and preferences to medical or travel data.
-It might be paranoia, until they're out to get you.
+Many businesses have a wealth of information useful to a nation-state, from habits and preferences to medical or travel data.
+It might be paranoia until they're out to get you.

 Ultimately this comes down to risk management and if you want to be 'compliant' or 'secure' in regards to your customer's data.